jkfindeisen/minflux-analysis/README.md

 conda install ipykernel
 ```

+# Start the software
+Start a anaconda prompt.
+Make sure you are in the base environment.
+Eventually do ``` conda deactivate``` to get out of another environment.
 Go to the directory containing the code.
-Start a anacondo prompt and
+Start a anacondo prompt and type
 ```
 jupyter notebook
 ```